 When this option is not selected, the project behaves like a standard project in Workfront and all incoming issues are issues.

 Who can add requests to this queue: Select which users have access to add requests to this queue.
-You can allow the following groups of people to see the Request Queue in their Requests area of the Global Navigation Bar:
+You can allow the following groups of people to see the Request Queue in their Requests area of the Global Navigation Bar when they add a new request:

 |Anyone||Any Workfront user with an active account can view this request queue and add requests to it|